malayjoshi13/Describer/README.md

 v) Once the structure for our model to be trained called as "training_model" is been constructed, the next job set the arguments of "compile" method which will configure the model for training time and based upon their actions the weights of training model will be updated during backpropagation process.
 Now let us understand what happens in backpropagation process.
 So during this process the output predicted by model (which is actually the word next to the incomplete/partial input training caption) is compared with the word which is goaled/aimed to be present next to the incomplete training caption.
 And the mission during whole backpropagation is to just minimise this gap between what was aimed and what is actually predicted by model.

 ## 3) Things learnt
-a) different layers and activation fns of CNN, b) RNN, LSTM, c) embedding model like Glove and word2vec, d) loss and optimizers, e) sequential model vs functional model, f) attention with captioning, g) BLEU score
+a) different layers and activation fns of CNN, b) RNN, LSTM, c) embedding model like Glove and word2vec, d) loss and optimizers, e) sequential model vs functional model, f) attention with captioning - https://medium.com/swlh/image-captioning-using-attention-mechanism-f3d7fc96eb0e, g) BLEU score, h) marge model (we used) vs inject model

 ## 4) Read
 a) https://towardsdatascience.com/a-guide-to-image-captioning-e9fd5517f350, b) https://arxiv.org/abs/1612.01887, c) https://machinelearningmastery.com/caption-generation-inject-merge-architectures-encoder-decoder-model/, d) https://arxiv.org/abs/1411.4555, e) https://arxiv.org/abs/1502.03044, f) https://arxiv.org/abs/1703.09137, g) https://arxiv.org/abs/1708.02043, h) https://arxiv.org/abs/1601.03896